CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!WARNING]
-> FIXME – Not done
+> FIXME – Not done.
+> FIXME – Check refs for CRA-Rec-34 and others
+> FIXME – Consider need for an Author's list of known/addressed vulnerabilities, to check against public vulnerability databases.

 #### SecOps